pdulapalli/gift-exchange/README.md

 ### Output Format

-A list of family members with their designated
+A list of family members with their designated gift recipients.

+### Options

+Supply the `--allow-immediate-family` flag to allow pairing between immediate family members.
+If this flag is not supplied, by default, pairing will NOT be permitted between immediate family members.

 ### Docker